jackd248/typo3-environment-indicator/Documentation/Configuration/BackendLogo.rst

 Backend Logo
 =======================

-The favicon of the frontend or backend context will be modified regarding the application context and the associated configuration.
+The backend logo will be modified regarding the application context and the associated configuration.

 ..  figure:: /Images/preview-backend-logo.jpg